thomasboyt/33rpm/README.md

 ## Well what's it made with

-[Coquette](http://coquette.maryrosecook.com/), an awesome microframework for JavaScript games, and a cavalade of build tools I don't really want to get into now.
+[Coquette](http://coquette.maryrosecook.com/), an awesome microframework for JavaScript games, and a cavalcade of build tools I don't really want to get into now.